lukepyburn/Verizon-FSD-to-Google-Calendar/README.md

 1. Options Menu

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Currently, the extension only has the ability to format Google Calendar entires in the way seen in the uasge images above, I.E. &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Date, Client Name, and Phone Number in the Title Field.
-Eventually, I plan on adding an options menu where the user could &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;configure the Google Calendar event differently, depending on their needs.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Currently, the extension only has the ability to format Google Calendar entires in the way seen in the uasge images above, I.E. Date, Client Name, and Phone Number in the Title Field.
+Eventually, I plan on adding an options menu where the user could configure the Google Calendar event differently, depending on their needs.

 2. Automatic Update